Research for Health in Humanitarian Crises (R2HC)

 The Research for Health in Humanitarian Crises (R2HC) programme is holding two one-day research funding workshops ahead of the launch of its second call for proposals.
 The workshops will give details of the programme and the second call, provide an opportunity to hear from successful applicants from the first call, and help connect researchers and humanitarian practitioners with others in the region with an interest in humanitarian health research.

 The workshop is free but you must register in advance as places are limited.
-To register to attend one of these workshops please click here.
-The deadline for registration is 9 April 2014.
+Registration for the Addis workshop is closed; registration for the Bangkok workshop is open until 1st May 2014.
+To register to attend please click here.

 Further enquiries regarding the R2HC programme should be directed to Daniel Davies, R2HC Programme Manager, email@example.com.